MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-deployments.md

 1. When updates don't get downloaded to the client, first check the CAS.log, ContentTransferManager.log, and DataTransferService.log files for errors.
 To learn about how updates are downloaded, see [Track the software update deployment process in Configuration Manager](track-software-update-deployment-process.md)

 2. Verify that the client is in the appropriate boundary associated with the boundary group for the distribution point.
-For more information about boundary groups, see [Configuring boundaries and boundary groups in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/hh427326(v=technet.10)?redirectedfrom=MSDN).
+For more information about boundary groups, see [Configuring boundaries and boundary groups in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/hh427326(v=technet.10)).

 3. Check the Software Update Package status and verify that the updates are downloaded and installed on the distribution points.
-If the content is not installed on the distribution point that's associated with the client's boundary group, check whether fallback for content location must be enabled.
+If the content isn't installed on the distribution point that's associated with the client's boundary group, check whether fallback for content location must be enabled.
 For more information, see [What is fallback and what does it mean?](/archive/blogs/cmpfekevin/what-is-fallback-and-what-does-it-mean).

 4. If the client receives the download location but fails to download content, try to download the content manually by accessing the URL for the content.
 You can find the URL by reviewing DataTransferServices.log.